Foundation / Corporation

 National Fish and Wildlife Foundation (NFWF), U.S. Environmental Protection Agency (EPA), Long Island Sound Study (LISS), and the U.S. Fish and Wildlife Service

 Grants to Connecticut, Massachusetts, New Hampshire, New York, and Vermont nonprofit organizations, agencies, Tribal entities, and educational institutions to restore and preserve natural resources in eligible areas.
-Project types include habitat restoration and resilience; water quality, education, and fish passage; and nitrogen prevention or reduction planning/design and implementation.
+Project categories include education and public participation, implementation, design and planning, and community science and water quality monitoring.
 All proposed projects must be within the Long Island Sound watershed boundary.

 GrantWatch ID#: 142753